elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 ## Minimum configuration [plugins-filters-elastic_integration-minimum_configuration]

-You will need to configure this plugin to connect to {{es}}, and may need to also need to provide local GeoIp databases.
+You will need to configure this plugin to connect to Elasticsearch, and may need to also need to provide local GeoIp databases.

 ```ruby
 filter {